neo4jrb/activegraph/docs/Configuration.rst

 Instrumented events
 ~~~~~~~~~~~~~~~~~~~

-The ``neo4j-core`` gem instruments a handful of events so that users can subscribe to them to do logging, metrics, or anything else that they need.
-For example, to create a block which is called any time a query is made via the ``neo4j-core`` gem:
+The ``activegraph`` gem instruments a handful of events so that users can subscribe to them to do logging, metrics, or anything else that they need.
+For example, to create a block which is called any time a query is made via the gem:

 .. code-block:: ruby

-  ActiveGraph::Core::CypherSession::Adaptors::Base.subscribe_to_query do |message|
+  ActiveGraph::Base.subscribe_to_query do |message|
     puts message
   end